ToGo347/science-ocr/README.md

-# science-ocr
+# Science-OCR

-**science-ocr** is a lightweight, ready-to-use Python package designed to extract clean, structured text from scientific papers in PDF format.
+**Science-OCR** is a lightweight, ready-to-use Python package designed to extract clean, structured text from scientific papers in PDF format.
 It wraps a simple interface around Surya-OCR's `layout`, `text_detection`, and `text_recognition` models, while using PyMuPDF (fitz) to rasterize PDF pages into images for processing.

 This tool is ideal for researchers, data scientists, and developers who want reliable OCR extraction from research papers—without dealing with complicated pipelines.